nameisalfio/q-learning-maze-robot/README.md

   - Checkpoint 2: +150.0
   - Checkpoint 3: +300.0
   - Checkpoint 4: +500.0
-- **Success Streak Bonus**: A bonus of `+75.0` is awarded for reaching a checkpoint after 5 or more consecutive successful moves, promoting smooth and direct paths.
+- **Goal Streak Bonus**: A bonus proportional to the number of consecutive successful moves is awarded *only* when the final goal is reached, promoting smooth and direct paths to the exit.

 ## 📊 Analysis and Visualization